Software Alternatives, Accelerators & Startups

 • Which books should I read to learn computer science with python language?

 In terms of learning the basics of Python programming, you can get the first edition of Think Python in PDF form for free.
-Source: over 2 years ago
+Source: about 3 years ago

 • Observations and thoughts from a long time crypto nerd